Stonehaven crash: Network Rail fined £6.7m over fatal derailment

 The judge, Lord Matthews, said no penalty could compensate for the loss suffered by the families of those who died and of the six people on board the train who were injured.

-He added that the rail operator would have been fined £10m if the case had gone to trial.
+Lord Matthews added that the rail operator would have been fined £10m if the case had gone to trial.

-The High Court in Aberdeen had heard that the six people injured in the crash were left with physical and mental scars.

 Representing Network Rail, defence counsel Peter Gray said the three men died in "the most appalling and tragic circumstances".